Driver Analysis Research for Installation

 Drivers of Brand Choice & Preference

-What makes a plumber load your press fittings into the van rather than the competitor's.
-Why an electrician defaults to one wiring device brand across every domestic job.
-How stated reasons (price, availability, habit) differ from derived reasons (technical confidence, hotline quality, training, warranty handling).
+What makes a plumber load your press fittings rather than the competitor's, or an electrician default to one wiring brand.
+How stated reasons (price, habit) differ from derived (technical confidence, hotline quality, training, warranty).

 Drivers of Energy Transition Adoption

-What actually moves an installer to recommend a heat pump over a gas boiler replacement, beyond the subsidy.
-The weight of commissioning support, refrigerant handling requirements, and margin per job in heat pump brand choice.
-Drivers of EV charging and solar integration uptake among electrical installers.
+What moves an installer to recommend a heat pump over a gas boiler beyond the subsidy: commissioning support, refrigerant handling, margin per job.
+Drivers of EV charging and solar uptake among electrical installers.

 Drivers of Satisfaction & NPS